-7. The objectives of the discipline (resulting from the grid of the specific competences acquired)
+7. The objectives of the discipline(resulting from the grid of the specific competences acquired)

-1 6 6 1 1 1 / 7.1 The general objective of the subject The discipline aims to provide students with all the necessary basics, later in solving problems, the solutions being analytical and / or computer-assisted.
-A special contribution to the development of investigation skills is brought by a series of applications that compare and correlate the results of analytical solutions with those obtained by the computer.
+7.1.00 7.1 The • The discipline aims to provide students with all the necessary basics, later in general solving problems, the solutions being analytical and / or computer-assisted. objective of A special contribution to the development of investigation skills is brought by the subject a series of applications that compare and correlate the results of analytical solutions with those obtained by the computer.
 The Petri Net Toolbox environment was used for the computer-assisted approach to the solutions.
-7.2 Specific objectives The course explores the theoretical and practical framework of discrete event systems using non-timed, timed and stochastic timing Petri nets, addressing the study of their behavioral and structural problems.
-The laboratory familiarizes students with practical aspects regarding the methods of implementation and study of the structural and behavioral characteristics of computer-assisted SED.
+7.2 Specific • The course explores the theoretical and practical framework of discrete event objectives systems using non-timed, timed and stochastic timing Petri nets, addressing the study of their behavioral and structural problems. • The laboratory familiarizes students with practical aspects regarding the methods of implementation and study of the structural and behavioral characteristics of computer-assisted SED.

 8.1 Course Teaching No. of hours/

 methods Observations

-Free exposure, -
+Free exposure,

 1. Non-timed Petri nets with the 6h

 presentation of

 the course with

 video projector,

 on the board or

 online

 Free exposure,

 2. Ordinary Petri nets and behavioral properties with the 8h

 presentation of

 the course with

 video projector,

 on the board or

 online

 Free exposure,

-2 Charles of other atoms I managed in a with the 0.4
+3. Study of structural properties with the 8h

-3. Study of structural properties presentation of 8h
+presentation of

 the course with

 video projector,

 on the board or

 online

 Free exposure,

 4. Petri net models with deterministic timing with the 6h

-6 presentation of OII
+presentation of

 the course with

 video projector,

 on the board or

-online
+5 Detail and annual description of a distriction online Eras avnasura

 5. Petri net models with stochastic timing.
 Free exposure,

 with the 6h

-presentation of OH
+presentation of

 the course with

 video projector, on the board or online Bibliography 1.
 Coroiu Laura- course notes, 2020.
-2. Octavian P str vanu Mihaela Matcovschi Cristian Mahulea, Aplisistemelor cu evenimente discrete , Editura Gh.
-Asachi 2002. ica ii ale re elelor petri în studierea 8.2 Academic Laboratory Teaching methods No. of hours/ Observations Labor protection norms.
+2. Octavian P str vanu Mihaela Matcovschi Cristian Mahulea, Aplasistemelor cu evenimente discrete , Editura Gh.
+Asachi 2002. icații ale rețelelor petri în studierea 8.2 Academic Laboratory Teaching methods No. of hours/ Observations Labor protection norms.
 Introduction to Discrete Event Systems Applicability of discrete event systems.
 Transposing systems with discrete events into industrial / software processes Theoretical aspects and applicability of Petri Nets.
 Proposed exercises and problem.
 Theoretical aspects and applicability of Grafcet I. Proposed exercises and problem.
 Types of diagrams used in industrial / software processes I. Data Students receive the project theme and design methodology and under the guidance of the teacher perform the project stages 2h/laboratory every 2 weeks flow diagrams, Sequential diagrams.
 UML diagrams.